digital-asset/daml/triggers/simulations/contention.rst

 ACS Relevance
 ~~~~~~~~~~~~~

 Comparing the petting trigger ACS view against the ledger ACS view, we notice that for both the ``MediumContention`` and ``FastContention`` simulations, the number of ledger contracts unknown to the trigger is increasing.
-This increasing ledger divergence is consistent with the observation of lending ACS counts and is likely caused by an increasing rate of exercise commands by the petting trigger?
+This increasing ledger divergence is consistent with the view that the petting trigger is not managing to process contract create events from the ledger.
+This could be due to the petting trigger user workload dominating its internal workload?
+This view is supported by:

+- the increasing time gaps between submission cycles (i.e. the purple/lavender bars) as the ledger ACS view deviates from the trigger ACS view
+- and the linearly increasing number number of pending command submissions (with the context that there is a linear trend in contracts known to the ledger that are unknown to the trigger).

 Analysing Completion Failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~